 What Is A Spicebush?

 These plants of the Lauraceae family are also known as the northern spicebush, benjaminbush, or wild allspice.
-The name of this plant comes from the aromatic nature of the leaves and fruits, and the practice of drying and powdering the fruits to make a spice.
+The name of this plant comes from the aromatic nature of the leaves and the fact that they produce fruits.
+The fruits are dried and powdered to make a spice.

 Spicebush is a deciduous shrub or small tree with a broadly rounded shape, which grows from one or many stems.
 In the garden, these plants usually reach a maximum size of about 12 feet (3.6 m) tall and wide, although they can grow taller in their natural environment.
-These plants are native to the eastern United States, where they grow as an understory plant in moist woodlands.
+These plants are native to eastern north America, where they grow as an understory plant in moist woodlands.
 (1)

 The spicebush has smooth gray bark and leaves that are glossy green and alternately arranged, reaching about 6 inches (15 cm) in length and a little over 2 inches (5 cm) across with smooth margins.